-When building and operating a website, dynamic display and flexible management of content are crucial for enhancing user experience and operational efficiency.
-AnQiCMS (AnQi Content Management System) fully understands this, and therefore its template engine provides powerful and intuitive conditional judgment (if) And loop traversal (for) Tags, allowing you to easily control the display logic of content and achieve highly customized page layouts.
+When building and operating a website, the dynamic display and flexible management of content are the key to improving user experience and operational efficiency.
+AnQiCMS (AnQiCMS) understands this and therefore its template engine provides powerful and intuitive conditional judgment ("}if) And Looping (",for) Tags, allowing you to easily control the display logic and achieve highly customized page layouts.

-The template syntax of AnQi CMS is based on the concise style of Django template engine, which has a very low learning cost.Through mastering these core tags, you will be able to present website content flexibly according to specific conditions, or repeat display list data in an efficient manner, without writing complex backend code.Next, let's delve into how to use these tags in templates to bring vitality to your website content.
+The template syntax of AnQiCMS has borrowed the concise style of Django template engine, with a very low learning cost.By mastering these core tags, you will be able to present website content flexibly based on specific conditions, or display list data efficiently without writing complex backend code.Let's delve deeper together to understand how to use these tags in templates, bringing vitality to your website content.

-Conditional display: MasterifFlexible Use of Tags
+Conditional display: MasterifFlexible use of tags

-ifLabels are the tools you use for conditional judgment in templates.It allows you to decide whether to display a piece of content based on the truth value of an expression, or to choose one to display from multiple possibilities.This is very practical in many scenarios, such as displaying images based on whether the article has a thumbnail or displaying different operation buttons based on user permissions.
+ifTags are a powerful tool for conditional judgments in templates.
+They allow you to decide whether to display a piece of content based on the truth or falsity of an expression, or to choose one from multiple possibilities to display.This is very useful in many scenarios, such as displaying images based on whether the article has a thumbnail or displaying different operation buttons based on user permissions.

 The most basicifThe usage is to judge a condition: